heroiclabs/nakama-docs/docs/authentication.md

 The server has builtin authentication so clients can only send requests and connect if they have the [server key](install-configuration.md#socket).
 When authentication is successful a client can create a session as a [user](user-accounts.md).

 !!!
 Warning "Important"
-    The default server key is "defaultkey" but it is very important to set a [unique value](install-configuration.md#socket).
+    The default server key is `defaultkey` but it is very important to set a [unique value](install-configuration.md#socket).
 This value should be embedded within client code.

 ```csharp fct_label="Unity"
 INClient client = new NClient.Builder("defaultkey")